MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/developer-guide/csp.md

 ms.subservice: extensions
 ms.date: 11/09/2022
 ---
-# Using Content Security Policy (CSP) to control which resources can be run by an extension
+# Using Content Security Policy (CSP) to control which resources can be run

 To control which content can be run by your extension, in the extension's `manifest.json` file, use the `content_security_policy` key and its policy string value, per the following syntax: